ansible/workshops/exercises/ansible_rhel/1.3-playbook/README.md

 [student<X>@ansible ~]$ cd ansible-files/
 ```

 Add a file called `apache.yml` with the following content.
-As in the previous chapters, use `vi` or `vim` for that.
-If you are new to editors on the command line, check out the [editor intro](../0.0-support-docs/editor_intro.md) again.
+As discussed in the previous exercises, use `vi`/`vim` or, if you are new to editors on the command line, check out the [editor intro](../0.0-support-docs/editor_intro.md) again.

 ```yaml
 ---